Monotonicity of the Liouville entropy along the Ricci flow on surfaces: Preliminaries

 \subsection{Liouville entropy}

-The main object of study of this paper is the measure-theoretic entropy of the geodesic flow with respect to the Liouville measure $m$, which we denote by $h_{\mathrm{Liou}}$ from now on.
-This invariant roughly captures the exponential rate of divergence of nearby geodesics for $m$-a.e. point; see, for instance, \cite[Proposition 1.6]{Ka}, \cite{BrKa} or \cite[Appendix A]{FishHas}.
+The main object of study of this paper is the measure-theoretic entropy of the geodesic flow with respect to the Liouville measure $m_g$, which we denote by $h_{\mathrm{Liou}}(g)$ from now on.
+This invariant roughly captures the exponential rate of divergence of nearby geodesics for $m_g$-a.e. point; see, for instance, \cite[Proposition 1.6]{Ka} or \cite[Appendix A]{FishHas}.
+We recall that in our setting \begin{itemize} \item the geodesic flow $(\varphi_t)_{t\in \mathbb R}$ is Anosov, see Proposition \ref{PropAnosov}; \item the Liouville measure $m_g$ is \emph{smooth}, meaning, it is equal to the normalized Riemannian volume on $SM$ induced by the Sasaki metric. \end{itemize} We can thus use the theory of \emph{thermodynamic formalism} to write $h_{\mathrm{Liou}}$ in terms of the \emph{stable Jacobian}.
+The stable Jacobian of a general Anosov flow is given by the following formula

-We will use the descriptions of the stable bundle of the geodesic flow from the previous section to obtain the following geometric expression of the Liouville entropy in our setting:
+It is well known that the thermodynamic equilibirium measure associated to $-J^s$ is the Liouville measure; see for instance \cite[Theorem 7.4.14]{FishHas}.
+Using (\ref{eq:contract}), we have $J^s(v)=-w^s(v),$ which implies, by \cite[Corollary 7.4.5]{FishHas}, that we have

 This formula will be the starting point for our proof of Theorem \ref{thm:conf-deriv}.